What are the requirements relating to advertising open positions?

 What is the minimum hourly wage?

-The minimum wage is $9.00 per hour.
-The minimum wage for workers in the fast-food industry is $9.75 per hour and $10.50 in New York City.
+Additionally, the minimum wage for workers in the fast-food industry will be $13.75 per hour state-wide, and will continue to be $15 per hour in New York City.

 What are the rules applicable to final pay and deductions from wages?